sig-gis/rlcms/README.md

 # Tool Documentation

-Before you run any scripts, ensure you've activated your anaconda environment with your required dependencies and have changed into the `kaza-lcms` directory that contains the scripts.
+Before you run any scripts, ensure you've activated your anaconda environment with your required dependencies and have changed into the `rlcms` directory that contains the scripts.
 example:
 ```
 conda activate gee
-cd C:\kaza-lcms
+cd C:\rlcms
 ```

 Each Command Line Interface (CLI) script tool can be run in your command-line terminal of choice.
 The user must provide values for each required command-line argument to control the analysis.